zenphantom/ml-git/README.md

 - Distribute these ML artifacts between members of a team or across organizations.
 - Apply the right data governance and security models to their artifacts.

+If you are seeking to learn more about ML-Git, access [ML-Git Page](https://hpinc.github.io/ml-git/).

 ### How to install

 **Prerequisites:**